Impact investing and Trine – a short review

 Also, the countries the borrowing companies are coming from are not the most stable countries in the world.
 Wars, corruption, sudden laws and regulation changes are not uncommon.

 Borrowing companies can suffer cash flow delays because their customers didn’t pay in time.
 Apparently, this happens less in countries where mobile payments are widespread, as most delays happen because of a lack of financial infrastructure.
 Customers from poor off-grid rural communities, to which most of the solar projects are targeted, also have unstable incomes based on farming and small businesses that are subjected to all sorts of risks.

 My experience with Trine

-I’ve opened my account in October, and so far I’ve invested 500 EUR in 5 different loans from Ghana, Kenya, Malawi and Nigeria.
+I’ve opened my account in October 2019, and so far I’ve invested around 1000 EUR in different loans from Ghana, Kenya, Malawi, and Nigeria.

 While my investments dashboard shows me actual numbers and repayment schedules, the account overview tries to show me how much impact my investments have:

 Being skeptical (survival skill), I assumed those were bogus numbers.
 It turns out there are people that actually developed a mathematical model for calculating how much CO2 emissions are avoided by using solar-powered systems.

 - S is the number of solar systems installed